Millicent-Mogane/my-html-cv-project/README.md

 # My HTML CV Project

-This project is a single-page CV created using **HTML** and **CSS**.
-It demonstrates clean code structure, semantic HTML, and a responsive layout.

-## How to Run the Project
-# My HTML CV Project

 This project is a single-page CV created with **HTML** and **CSS**.

 ## How to Run the Project